matloff/TidyverseSkeptic/README.md

 <i>cognitive overload</i>.

-4. Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.  Even Hadley says "it may take a while to wrap your head around [FP]."
+4. Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.
+Hadley says, for instance, "it may take a while to wrap your head around [FP]."

 5. Thus, contrary to the claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers,